aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/_index.md

 weight: 100
 ---

 When creating an Excel workbook, users can add comments for various reasons.
 A common use is to explain a formula in a cell, especially when the file will be shared with others.
-Comments can also serve as reminders, notes for collaborators, or as a means of cross‑referencing with other workbooks.

-Once a comment has been added, Excel allows users to resize, reshape, and format the comment box to suit their preferred style.
+Comments can also serve as reminders, notes for collaborators, or as a means of cross‑referencing with other workbooks.Once a comment has been added, Excel allows users to resize, reshape, and format the comment box to suit their preferred style.
 Mastering comment management helps users get the most out of this feature.

-**Prerequisites**

-- A valid **OAuth 2.0** access token for Aspose.Cells Cloud.
-- An existing workbook stored in Aspose Cloud storage (provide the **file ID**).
-- The target worksheet name or index.
-- Cell address in A1 notation (e.g., `A1`).

-**Version & Compatibility**
-All examples below target **Aspose.Cells Cloud API version v3.0**.
-Ensure that the SDK you use matches this version or later.

 **Add a Comment**